-Department of Atmospheric Sciences, Texas A&M University, College Station, TX, USA
+Department of Atmospheric Sciences, Texas A&M University,

 Dr. Xiaohong Liu’s research group focuses on the complex life cycles of atmospheric aerosols and their interactions with cloud microphysics to improve the accuracy of global climate modeling.

-Our team study how airborne particles influence cloud formation, cloud properties, precipitation, and Earth’s climate.
+We study how airborne particles influence cloud formation, cloud properties, precipitation, and Earth’s climate.

-Our group use computer simulations to understand, predict, and improve how Earth’s climate system and atmospheric processes are represented.
+We use computer simulations to understand, predict, and improve how Earth’s climate system and atmospheric processes are represented.

 Recent Papers by PI-Mentored Lab Members